With You (Chris Brown song): Background and release

-"With You" was written by Brown, Johntá Austin, Mikkel S. Eriksen, Tor Erik Hermansen, Espen Lind, and Amund Bjørklund.
+"With You" was written by Johntá Austin, Mikkel S. Eriksen, Tor Erik Hermansen, Espen Lind, and Amund Bjørklund.
 Eriksen and Hermansen produced the song under their production stage-name Stargate.
 Eriksen recorded it at Battery Studios - a recording studio in New York.
 Phil Tan mixed the track with assistance from Josh Houghkirk at Soapbox Studio in Atlanta, Georgia.
 Eriksen and Hermansen, in addition to producing and writing, performed all the instruments featured on the song, with the exception of the guitar, which was provided by Lind.

 "With You" was released as the third single from Brown's second studio album Exclusive (2007), after "Wall to Wall" and "Kiss Kiss" (2007).
 Before its official single release, the song was first released to digital retailers in certain territories on November 2, 2007, through Zomba Recordings, as a promotional single.
 More than a month later, on December 4, 2007, Jive Records and Zomba Recordings serviced the song to rhythmic crossover radio in the United States.
 They later solicited to contemporary hit radio on January 8, 2008.
 On March 4, 2008, an extended play for "With You" was released to digital retailers in certain countries, including the United States, featuring the original song and two other remixes by Tracy Young and Kovas.
 Another extended play was released in selected countries on March 14, 2008, containing the original version and four other remixes.
 On March 21, 2008, "With You" was released as a digital single in several countries, including Belgium, France, Ireland and Norway.
 The single featured a B-side, the B&B Remix of "With You".

+Speaking about the track, Brown said to MTV News: "When I heard the song for the first time, it touched me immediately.
+Therefore it was really easy for me to put my personal feelings and experiences inside it.
+I think that the secret of the track is that everyone can identify themselves with it no matter how old you are."